Eadgils: Ynglinga saga

 The Ynglinga saga was written c.
 1225 by Snorri Sturluson and he used Skjöldunga saga as a source when he told the story of Aðils.
 Snorri relates that Aðils succeeded his father Óttar (Ohthere) and betook himself to pillage the Saxons, whose king was Geirþjófr and queen Alof the Great.
 The king and consort were not at home, and so Aðils and his men plundered their residence at ease driving cattle and captives down to the ships.
 One of the captives was a remarkably beautiful girl named Yrsa, and Snorri writes that everyone was soon impressed with the well-mannered, pretty and intelligent girl.
 Most impressed was Aðils who made her his queen.

 Some years later, Helgi (Halga), who ruled in Lejre, attacked Sweden and captured Yrsa.
-As he did not know that Yrsa was his own daughter, he raped her, and took her back to Lejre, where she bore him the son Hrólfr kraki.
+As he did not know that Yrsa was his own daughter, he raped her, and took her back to Lejre, where they had a son, Hrólfr kraki.
 When the boy was three years of age, Yrsa's mother, queen Alof of Saxony, came to visit her and told her that her husband Helgi was her own father.
 Horrified, Yrsa returned to Aðils, leaving her son behind, and stayed in Sweden for the rest of her life.
 When Hrólfr was eight years old, Helgi died during a war expedition and Hrólfr was proclaimed king.

 Aðils waged a war against king Áli (Onela of Oppland), and they fought in the Battle on the Ice of Lake Vänern. Áli died in this battle.
 Snorri writes that there was a long account of this battle in the Skjöldunga Saga, which also contained an account of how Hrólf came to Uppsala and sowed gold on the Fyrisvellir.

 Snorri also relates that Aðils loved good horses and had the best horses in his days (the contemporary Gothic scholar Jordanes noted that the Swedes were famed for their good horses).
 One horse was named Slöngvi and another one Raven, which he had taken from Áli.
 From this horse he had bred a horse also named Raven which he sent to king Godgest of Hålogaland, but Godgest could not manage it and fell from it and died, in Omd on the island of Andøya.
 Aðils himself died in a similar way at the Dísablót.
 Aðils was riding around the Disa shrine when Raven stumbled and fell, and the king was thrown forward and hit his skull on a stone.
 The Swedes called him a great king and buried him at Uppsala.
 He was succeeded by Eysteinn.